-Comment # Last Name First Name Affiliation Method Date received RTP Chapter or RTP Appendix or RTP Project List or RTP Overall or HCT Strategy Project Name if applicable Summary of Comment and Proposed Change Identified in Comment (changes shown in bold strikeout and underscore) Metro Staff Recommended Action in Response to Comment (changes shown in bold strikeout and underscore) Discussion or Consent topic (D/C) 710 Johnson Dan Clackamas County Department of Transportation and Development Letter 8/14/2023 3 RTP Chapter 7 Y Complete the VMT travel per capita analysis in Chapter 7 that includes these proposed alternatives: 1) An analysis based on the existing vehicle fleet and 2) An analysis based on the future vehicle with at least 50% electric vehicles that demonstrates that "progress toward meeting the 2023 RTP target is largely driven by the fact that the next generation of vehicles is expected to produce less pollution than cars currently on the road."
-See Metro staff recommendation for Policy Topic #4 (Climate Tools and Analysis).
-Y D 711 Smith Chris No More Freeways Letter 8/15/2023 3 RTP Chapter 7 Y Nothing in the RTP prioritizes the spending of the region's scarce and limited resources on those investments that will produce the greatest reductions in greenhouse gasses.
+Comment # Last Name First Name Affiliation Method Date received RTP Chapter or RTP Appendix or RTP Project List or RTP Overall or HCT Strategy Project Name if applicable Summary of Comment and Proposed Change Identified in Comment (changes shown in bold strikeout and underscore) Recommended Action in Response to Comment (changes shown in bold-strikeout and underscore) Discussion or Consent topic (D/C) 710 Johnson Dan Clackamas County Department of Transportation and Development 8/14/20 23 RTP Chapter 7 Y Complete the VMT travel per capita analysis in Chapter 7 that includes these proposed alternatives: 1) An analysis based on the existing vehicle fleet and 2) An analysis based on the future vehicle with at least 50% electric vehicles that demonstrates that "progress toward meeting the 2023 RTP target is largely driven by the fact that the next generation of vehicles is expected to produce less pollution than cars currently on the road."
+See recommendation for Policy Topic #4 (Climate Tools and Analysis) in Exhibit C (Part 1).
+Y D 711 Smith Chris No More Freeways Letter 8/15/20 23 RTP Chapter 7 Y Nothing in the RTP prioritizes the spending of the region's scarce and limited resources on those investments that will produce the greatest reductions in greenhouse gasses.
 The RTP lacks any project-based GHG emission criteria.
 In essence, Metro says the GHG policy only applies to the overall plan, not the individual projects.
 As long as Metro can (based on obviously erroneous ODOT modeling) claim that the plan is on track to meet comply with the LCDC rule, (which by the way doesn't do enough to get to the state's 75% GHG reduction by 2050 goal), then the RTP is "good" from a climate perspective.
 What the RTP does do, in contrast, is prioritize projects that improve vehicle speeds (i.e. the standard that no throughway should have speeds of less than 35 MPH for four hours per day).
 The RTP says that if these projects do increase GHG, that there will be mitigation.
 But as we know, ODOT regularly claims that its freeway widening projects don't increase VMT or GHG (in spite of science to the contrary), so no mitigation is actually required.
-This policy of allowing projects that increase GHG emissions increases adds insult to injury, because we'll spend our limited resources on projects that increase GHG emissions, and then spend even more money on "mitigating" those increased emissions, instead of reducing the current level of GHGs.
-See Metro staff recommendation for Policy Topic #4 (Climate Tools and Analysis).
+This policy of allowing projects that increase VMT and GHGs, and then spending even more to mitigate these emissions increases adds insult to injury, because we'll spend our limited resources on projects that increase GHG emissions, and then spend even more money on "mitigating" those increased emissions, instead of reducing the current level of GHGs.
+See recommendation for Policy Topic #4 (Climate Tools and Analysis) in Exhibit C (Part 1).
 Y D